-IV.RESPONSIBILITY:
+IV.
+Responsibility

-- A. It shall be the responsibility of the Fire Chief or, their his/her designee to ensure that this policy is adhered to when initiating a Call Back. - B. Corpus Christi Fire Department personnel have the responsibility and duty to report to work when contacted and advised that an emergency exists or has been declared by the Fire Chief or his/her their representative. - C. The Fire Chief shall be notified if a firefighter refuses or fails to respond to duty as ordered for an emergency callback. - D. Failure of an employee to respond to a call back during an emergency without being excused by the Fire Chief or his/her designee may result in disciplinary action being brought against said the employee.
+- A. It shall be the responsibility of the Fire Chief, or their designee, to ensure that this policy is adhered to when initiating a callback. - B. Corpus Christi Fire Department personnel have the responsibility and duty to report to work when contacted and advised that an emergency exists or has been declared by the Fire Chief or their representative. - C. The Fire Chief shall be notified if a firefighter refuses or fails to respond to duty as ordered for an emergency callback. - D. Failure of an employee to respond to a callback during an emergency without being excused by the Fire Chief, or their designee, may result in disciplinary action being brought against the employee.